ArthaTi/Pepe/README.md

 # Pepe

-Pepe is a programming language, which uses only 4 characters: `r`, `e`, `R`, `E`.
+Pepe is a programming language based on an outdated meme*, which uses only 4 characters: `r`, `e`, `R`, `E`.
 Others are ignored.
 Also, it's preffered to separate commands with a space

 Pepe is stack-based and has 2 stacks: `r` and `R`.
 Every command starts with the stack name, defining on which stack will it work.

 Ex: `REEE` operates on stack `R` while `rEEE` operates on stack `r`.

 Every R/r is followed by a specific amount of E/e, which tells, what command is executed.

+* It's time ended long ago, but it's the type of meme that is and will be still *used* - For example to show how negative you are about something, like "REEEEEE Why there's so much normies?!"

 ## Examples